pluskid/Mocha.jl/docs/user-guide/layers/computation-layer.rst

    .. attribute:: random_crop

       Default ``false``.
 When enabled, randomly place the cropping box instead of putting at the center.
-This is useful to produce random perturbation of the input images during training.
+This is useful to produce random perturbations of the input images during training.

    .. attribute:: random_mirror

-      Default ``faulse``.
+      Default ``false``.
 When enabled, randomly (with probability 0.5) mirror the input images (flip the width dimension).

    .. attribute::